Spring is finally here! Flowers are blooming, pollen is collecting, and yards need to be attended to.

 Clean Gutters and Down Spouts

-Take a step outside on a nice spring day and check your gutters and downspouts for any debris in them such as pine needles, leaves, twigs, etc. Clean out any debris you find and use a plumber’s auger to clear out the downspouts.
+Check your gutters and downspouts for any debris such as pine needles or leaves.
+Clean out any debris you find and use a plumber’s auger to clear out the downspouts.
 Doing this will help prevent leaks in your home and any water damage during a big spring shower.

 Test your Sump Pump